0xex75-english/0xex75-english.github.io/_posts/2019-05-18-hackthebox-conceal.md

 	SeIncreaseWorkingSetPrivilege Increase a process working set            Disabled SeTimeZonePrivilege           Change the time zone                      Disabled

-Nous devons choisir le CLSID approprié pour notre système d'exploitation.
-Nous allons d'abord vérifier quelle version de Windows est en cours d'exécution actuellement :
+We must choose the appropriate CLSID for our operating system.
+We will first check which version of Windows is currently running :

 	C:\inetpub\wwwroot\upload>systeminfo